whitehml/Maple-BLE-thermometer/README.md

 # 5 - Understanding the Device

 ## Find Characteristic:
 Before we get into Bluetooth, we need to know what we want from the device.
-Here I recommend a BLE scanner app like punchthrough's [LightBlue](https://punchthrough.com/lightblue/) This will let you view all the internal characteristics of the device so you can see what your working with.
+Here I recommend a BLE scanner app like punchthrough's [LightBlue](https://punchthrough.com/lightblue/) This will let you view all the internal characteristics of the device so you can see what you're working with.
 A sensor reporting temperatures will have a Notifiable characteristic as opposed to a Read.
 Notifiable allows you to subscribe to the characteristic and receive events anytime the value changes.
 In my case there are two Notifiable characteristics but only one is listed as advertised: 0000fff1-0000-1000-8000-00805f9b34fb.
 Catchy.
 If we subscribe to it, we can indeed see that it updates as I change the temperature.

 <img src="https://user-images.githubusercontent.com/71318452/235370515-bdac121e-990a-4f32-9708-32e39685717e.png" width="250"/>